Viritystila/trigger/README.md

                                                                                            src (* env (sin-osc (* f val)))] (out out-bus src)))

 Here, in-trg and in-attack are specified as control values in trigger.
 The software also connects automatically to in-trg-val and in-attack-val.
+No trigger is created if no corresponding arguemnt is found in the synthdef.

 ##### start the pattern

-(-> {:pn "tstsin2" :sn tstsin :in-trg ["[1 1 1 1]"] :in-attack ["[0.05]"] } trg t t)
+(-> {:pn "tstsin2" :sn tstsin :in-trg ["[1 1 1 1]"] :in-attack ["[0.05]"] } trg)

 :pn = Pattern name.
-The pattern and the trigger synths are storded under the name :sn = Name of the synth to be used
+The pattern and the trigger synths are stored under the name :sn = Name of the synth to be used

 Pattern structure